THE A-Z OF MANGAWHAI BEACH SCHOOL

 Consent and information forms will be sent out prior to trips and written parent permission must be given before children are taken out of school.
 Preschoolers are not permitted on any school trips.

-Payment may be made online to the following bank account: 12-3094-0106669-01.
+Payment may be made online via Kindo or into the following bank account: 12-3094-0106669-01.
 Please clearly state name of child and reason of payment in reference areas.

 Please inform the school office immediately if your contact details change.